 Should you Consider a Retail Credit Card?

-Generally, consumers should use as little credit as possible, and that means having only one or a few credit cards.
+Generally, consumers should use as little credit limit as possible.
+That means having only one or a few credit cards.
 Knowing that might cause you to wonder, should a retail store credit card be part of the mix?

-Retail cards might include cards specific to a certain store or family of stores, or to an online retailer, like Amazon.
-A retailer might issue their own credit card, valid only at their stores, or it may be a major credit card, with a Visa or MasterCard logo, which is valid anywhere.
-Whether you should sign up for a retail card might depend on your specific circumstances, but there are some factors for everyone to consider.
+Retail cards might include a store credit card specific to a certain store or family of stores, or online purchases to an online retailer, like Amazon.
+A retailer might issue their own store credit cards that are valid only at their stores.
+It may also be major credit card issuers, with a Visa or MasterCard logo, which is valid anywhere.
+Whether you should sign up for a retail store credit card might depend on your specific circumstances, but there are some factors for everyone to consider when selecting a new credit card.

 Related Article: What to Consider Before Getting Your First Credit Card

-When you sign up for a credit card at the checkout counter, or online through a retailer’s app or website, you’re typically more likely to be approved for credit than if you apply for a traditional credit card through a bank or major credit card company.
+When you sign up for store credit cards at checkout counters, or online through a retailer’s app or website, you’re typically more likely to be approved for credit than if you apply for a traditional credit card through a bank or major credit card issuers.

-If you’re young and new to credit, or working to re-establish credit after a disruption like bankruptcy, you might find a retail card an attractive option because they are quicker to approve applications.
+If you’re young and new to credit cards, or working to re-establish your credit after a disruption like bankruptcy, you might find retail store credit cards an attractive option because they are quicker to approve credit card applications.

-Like we just mentioned, people with little or poor credit might appreciate that a retail credit card is easier to get.
-This makes it a good tool for building credit.
+Like we just mentioned, people with low or poor credit scores might appreciate that a store card is easier to get.
+This makes it a good tool for building credit scores.

-One factor that is important is that a credit card must be used in order to generate a credit history and score for the user.
-If you have a card for a particular retailer, you’re more likely to use that card regularly, that regular activity generates good data to help you build a credit score—if you make your payments on time every month.
-If you miss payments or exceed your credit limit, you could end up doing more harm than good.
+One important credit card factor is that it must be used to generate a credit history and credit scores for the user.
+If you have a card for a particular retailer, you’re more likely to shop often and use the store card regularly.
+That regular activity generates good data to help you build a credit score—if you make your monthly payments on time every month.
+If you miss monthly payments or exceed your credit limit, you could end up doing more harm than good to your credit history.

 Learn More: Quick Ways to Improve Your Credit Score

-They Come with Many of Rewards and Incentives
+Store Cards Come with Many Rewards and Incentives

-One of the reasons retailers offer their own credit cards is to generate loyalty.
+One of the reasons retailers offer their own store cards is to generate loyalty.
 If you have a credit account with a particular store, you’re more likely to shop there than the alternative.

-To sweeten the deal, creditors tend to offer special perks or discounts for shoppers who use their card., We’ve all heard offers at the register, where signing up for a card will get you a large one-time discount, but some cards offer a permanent discount for shoppers.
-Users of the Target Red Card, for example, get an extra 5% off on their purchases at Target stores using the Target card.
+To sweeten the deal, creditors tend to offer big rewards, discounts for promotional period, or exclusive sales for shoppers who shop often with their card., We’ve all heard offers at the register, where signing up for a card will get you exclusive discounts or earn rewards, but some cardholder benefits offer a permanent discount for shoppers.
+Users of the Target Red Card, for example, get an extra 5% off on their Target purchases at Target stores using the Target card.
 Other retailers might offer free shipping for online orders if made with that retailer’s credit card.

-Limited Damage if You Choose the Correct Retailer’s Card
+Choose the Correct Retailer’s Card to Limit Damage

-One potential advantage is that you can control how much damage you might be able to do to your own credit by choosing the right retail credit card.
+One potential advantage is that you can control how much damage you might be able to do to your own credit report by choosing the right retail card.

-If you get a card that’s only good at one retailer’s locations, then you won’t have lots of opportunities to use the card all over town and max out your credit limit.
+If you get a store credit card that’s only good at one retailer’s locations, then you won’t have lots of opportunities to use the store credit card all over town and max out your credit limit.
 For new credit users, this advantage shouldn’t be underestimated.
 In fact, we often recommend gas station cards for new credit users like college students.
-The thinking goes that if you only use the card for one kind of purchase, but use it regularly and pay off your balance every month, you generate good activity to build a score, without paying a lot of interest.
-Gas station cards fit the bill perfectly, assuming you only use them at the pump when filling up and don’t shop in gas station convenience stores with them.
+The thinking goes that if you only use the card for one kind of purchase, but use it regularly and pay off your balance every month, you generate good activity to build a credit score, without paying a lot of interest.
+Gas station cards fit the bill perfectly, assuming you only use them at the pump when filling up and don’t shop in gas stations or convenience stores with them.

 Large Introductory Benefits

-We talked about introductory benefits, like a big one-time discount on your first purchase.
-But another common perk for new retail cards is a 0% introductory rate.
+We talked about introductory benefits, like exclusive discounts on your first purchase.
+A common perk for new retail cards is a 0% introductory interest rate.
 If you buy something big, like the furniture or appliances we discussed earlier, you can really benefit from six months or a year of no interest.
 Plan to pay off the debt over that timeline and you’ll avoid interest charges while establishing a solid payment history.

 Retail cards tend to be very expensive.
 They carry among the highest interest rates in the credit card industry.
 Rates are always fluctuating, but right now the typical store card should be expected to come with a rate of around 25%.
 That’s very high by typical credit card standards, and compared to other kinds of loans.

-A major factor in establishing a credit score is your utilization rate, the amount of credit you use as compared to your credit card limits.
-The smaller the percentage of your available credit you’re using, the better it is for your score.
-A concern with retail cards is that they may have a smaller overall limit, which forces you to use a greater percentage of the credit available to you when making a major purchase.
+A major factor in establishing a credit score is your credit utilization rate, the amount of credit limit you use as compared to your credit card limits.
+The smaller the percentage of your available credit you’re using during a billing cycle, the better it is for your credit report.
+A concern with retail cards is that they may have a smaller overall credit limit, which forces you to use a greater percentage of the available credit when making a major purchase.

-For example, you might get $1,000 credit limit from a retail store.
+For example, you might get a $1,000 available credit limit from a retail store.
 If you buy a $700 refrigerator, you’re using 70% of your available credit.
-This is a high utilization rate and will lower your credit score until you’ve paid the balance down.
-But if you apply for a traditional credit card and get a $7,500 limit, then the same refrigerator uses less than 10% of your available credit.
-10% or less is the sweet spot for credit utilization that everyone should strive for, and is very good for your credit score.
+This is a high credit utilization rate and will lower your credit score until you’ve paid the balance down.
+If you apply for a traditional credit card and get a $7,500 available credit limit determined, then the same refrigerator uses less than 10% of your available credit.
+10% or less is the sweet spot for credit utilization that everyone should strive for, and is very good for your credit scores.

-If building good credit is your goal, the lower limits offered by retail cards should be considered when making major purchases.
+If building excellent credit is your goal, the lower credit limits offered by retail cards shouldn't be considered when making major purchases.

 Limited Outlets

-Whether this is a pro or con for retail cards depends on you.
+Whether this is a pro or con for store cards depends on you.
 We said earlier that it can be good to limit where you can use your credit—this is especially true if there’s any danger of you overspending or misusing credit.
 But if you are a savvy credit user, you may find a particular retailer’s card limiting if you can’t use it everywhere.
-For a lot of retail cards, it’s possible to use them everywhere, you simply give up the perks that come with using them at that particular kind of store.
+For a lot of store cards, it’s possible to use them everywhere; you simply give up the perks that come with using them in store.

 Rewards are Less Frequent

 The rewards and discounts that come with retail cards can be significant, but they only come if you use them with that particular retailer.
-Many traditional bank credit cards come with great rewards that you get no matter where you use the card.
-Some people get a card with a reward they especially value (like travel points) and do all of their shopping on that card to build up bigger rewards.
+Many traditional bank credit card issuers come with solid rewards that you get no matter where you use the card.
+Some people get a card with better rewards they value (like travel points, sign-up bonus, bonus categories) and do all of their shopping on that card to build up better rewards.
 As long as they can afford to pay that card off every month, they can earn a lot of rewards, and certainly more than if they’re only rewarded for shopping at a particular retailer.

 They Can be a Symptom of a Debt Problem

-One thing we’ve learned from more than 45 years of providing credit coaching is that having too many cards is a sign of a debt problem.
-And people who sign up for store credit cards at the checkout counter tend to have too many credit cards.
+One thing we’ve learned from more than 45 years of providing credit counseling is that having too many cards is a sign of a debt problem.
+People who sign up for store credit cards at the checkout counter tend to have too many credit cards.

 If you’re considering a store card, but you already have one or more credit cards, you should stop and ask yourself whether you’re taking on more debt than you can handle, and if the rewards are really worth the financial risk.